Skip to main content

 Planning a solar system?
 Use our <a href="/solar/solar-panel-output-calculator">solar panel output calculator</a> to see how much energy your panels produce daily.

 Battery runtime depends on real-world conditions that no formula can perfectly predict.
 Use this calculator as a solid starting point, then add a 20% safety margin for critical applications.
 Temperature, battery age, and load variability all shift the actual number — so size your system with headroom.
+For application-specific calculators with tailored presets, see the marine battery runtime, laptop battery runtime, and e-bike range calculators.

 Last updated: